Multi-fidelity Gaussian Process Bandit Optimisation: Experiments

 The last panel of Figure~\ref{fig:toySRAll} shows a histogram of the number of queries at each fidelity after $184$ queries of \mfgpucb, for different ranges of $\funcmm{3}(x)$ for the Hartmann-3D function.
 Many of the queries at the low $\funcmm{3}$ values are at fidelity $1$, but as we progress they decrease and the second fidelity queries increase.
 The third fidelity dominates very close to the optimum but is used sparingly elsewhere.
 This corroborates the prediction in our analysis that \mfgpucbs uses low fidelities to explore and successively higher fidelities at promising regions to zero in on $\xopt$.
 (Also see Figure~\ref{fig:mfSimLong}.)

 A common occurrence with \mfnaives was that once we started querying at fidelity $M$, the regret barely decreased.
 The diagnosis in all cases was the same: it was stuck around the maximum of $\funcone$ which is suboptimal for $\funcM$.
 This suggests that while we have cheap approximations, the problem is by no means trivial.
-As explained previously, it is also important to ``explore'' at higher fidelities to achieve good regret.
+As explained previously, it is also important to \emph{explore} at higher fidelities to achieve good regret.
 The efficacy of \mfgpucbs when compared to single fidelity methods is that it confines this exploration to a small set containing the optimum.
 In our experiments we found that \mfskos did not consistently beat other single fidelity methods.
-Despite our best efforts to reproduce this method, we found it to be quite brittle.
-In fact, we also tried another multi-fidelity method and found that it did not perform as desired (See Appendix~\ref{app:baselines} for more details).
-In Appendix~\ref{app:additionalExperiments} we present additional experiments to test our implementation of \mfgpucb.
-We study how it performs under bad approximations and when the cost of the approximation varies.
+Despite our best efforts to reproduce \mfsko, we found it to be quite brittle.
+In fact, we also tried another multi-fidelity method and found that it did not perform as desired (See Appendix~\ref{app:baselines} for details).